This user agreement will be effective for all users from 1 November 2023.

 We may store and move the money in your account in and between:

-at any given time subject further to this user agreement.
+at any given time, subject further to this user agreement.

-The operational part of your account contains your PayPal balance, which is the balance of money available for payments or withdrawals.
+Your account contains your PayPal balance, which is the balance of money available for payments or withdrawals.

 When you use our payment service to pay another user, you instruct us to transfer the money from your PayPal balance to the recipient’s account.

 You need to have enough PayPal balance in cleared funds to cover the amount of any payment you make and the transaction fees you owe us at the time of the payment.
 Other requirements also apply – see the section Making a Payment below.
 If you have insufficient PayPal balance or have chosen a preferred funding source you are also requesting us to obtain funds on your behalf from your applicable funding source and issue electronic money to your PayPal balance for your payment to be made.
+This means that we will use your preferred funding source by taking payment from that funding source to fund your balance and then we will make the payments that you have requested.

 When you withdraw your money you need to have enough PayPal balance to cover the value of any withdrawal at the time of the withdrawal.